alexey-pkv/GodotLighter/docs/SQL/SQLDelete.md

 `SQLDelete` is a class representing a SQL DELETE statement builder.
 It provides a fluent interface for constructing DELETE queries in a type-safe manner.

+## Available Clauses

+`SQLDelete` supports the following clauses that can be used for constructing a DELETE statement:

+- [From Clause](Clauses/FromClause.md) - Specify the table to delete from
+- [Where Clause](Clauses/WhereClause.md) - Add conditions to filter which rows to delete
+- [Order By Clause](Clauses/OrderByClause.md) - Specify the order in which rows are deleted
+- [Limit Clause](Clauses/LimitClause.md) - Limit the number of rows deleted

 ## Methods

 ### `del(): bool`